osaether/dbus-inverter-ctrl/README.md

 # dbus-inverter-ctrl

-This is a service for the Venus OS on the Victron [Venus GX](https://www.victronenergy.com/panel-systems-remote-monitoring/venus-gx) or [Cerbo GX](https://www.victronenergy.com/panel-systems-remote-monitoring/cerbo-gx), though it may be applicable to other platforms as well.
+This is a service for the Venus OS on the Victron [Venus GX](https://www.victronenergy.com/panel-systems-remote-monitoring/venus-gx) or [Cerbo GX](https://www.victronenergy.com/panel-systems-remote-monitoring/cerbo-gx).
 It monitors digital input pin1 on the Venus/Cerbo GX and when it detects a falling edge it swithces the inverter on ttyO5 on or off depending on the state it was in.

 # Building